pipoe2h/nutanix-nke/thanos/README.md

     mkdir secrets && cd secrets
     ```

 2. Create the following file replacing the `access_key` and `secret_key` with yours.
-This file will be used with Kubernetes Kustomize.
+This file will be used with Kubernetes Kustomize

     ```shell
     cat <<EOF >./kustomization.yaml